adfinis/helm-charts/charts/sentry-apps/README.md

 Adfinis fights for a software world that is more open, where the quality is better and where software must be accessible to everyone.
-This chart is part of the action behind this comitment.
+This chart is part of the action behind this commitment.
 Feel free to [contact](https://adfinis.com/kontakt/?pk_campaign=github&pk_kwd=helm-charts) us if you have any questions.